Yezhu Kadal Yezhu Malai

-Yezhu Kadal Yezhu Malai is a 2024 Indian Tamil-language romantic psychological thriller film written and directed by Ram and produced by Suresh Kamatchi under V House Productions.
+Yezhu Kadal Yezhu Malai is a 2024 Indian Tamil-language romantic psychological thriller film written and directed by Ram and produced by Suresh Kamatchi.
 It stars Nivin Pauly, Anjali and Soori.
 The film's score and soundtrack album is composed by Yuvan Shankar Raja, with cinematography and editing handled by N. K. Ekambaram and Mathi V. S., respectively.

-The film was internationally premiered at the International Film Festival Rotterdam and received rave reviews.
+The film premiered at the 53rd International Film Festival Rotterdam and received rave reviews.
 It was one of the 12 films selected to compete for the VPRO Big Screen award at the Rotterdam film festival.
+The film is scheduled to have its theatrical release on 1 October 2026.

 Plot

 The story is set on a moving train where an encounter between a 32-year-old everyman and an 8,000-year-old immortal – and a rat – triggers a series of events that would intertwine their destinies.